“A social history of steam power, covering not just railways, but also the use of steam engines to power everything from cotton mills to lawnmowers.”

 - Pictures: 200 plus, b/w and colour

-- Rights: All available except UK and US Edition: 2nd
+- Rights available: All except UK and US

 An Illustrated History of the World’s Steam Age